joelopiccolo/AB-Analysis/README.md

 # AB-Analysis

-For this project I was given three ad choices.
-From those I needed to decid which two would be the best to compare using an A/B test in Python.
-After data cleaning, data visualizations, and statistical testing, I was able to derive several insights to advise the marketing team on which ad to commit to in order to increase revenue for their product.
+For this project I was given three ad choices to determine which would have the highest ROI for customer retention.
+From those I narrowed down my choices to the two that perform the best and best suite customer needs.
+After data cleaning, data visualizations, and statistical testing, I was able to derive several insights through A/B testing in Python to advise the marketing team on which ad to choose in order to gain the most revenue possible.